13 October 2020

 Goal: To validate whether the idea is technically feasible.

 After all, you don’t want to take a full swing on an idea that turns out to be 10 times harder (and more expensive) to implement that you initially expected.
 It might be a quick trial to develop the beta version of the riskiest technological assumption or just a deeper analysis of technical possibilities available.

-Main features of PoC:
+Main features of a PoC

-- Reduces the risk of engaging in unfeasible projects.
+- Reduces the risk of engaging in unfeasible projects

-- Allows for better prototype/MVP planning.
+- Allows for better prototype/MVP planning

-- For internal use, sometimes shared with investors.
+- For internal use, sometimes shared with investors

-- Low cost.
+- Low cost

-- Doesn’t test the demand for the idea.
+- Doesn’t test the demand for the idea

-- Helps in estimating the cost of implementation.
+- Helps in estimating the cost of implementation

-Goal: To cheaply gather early feedback.
+Goal: To gather early feedback at a minimal cost

 Prototyping strives to show us how the product will look like after developing.
 While PoC focuses more on the ‘under the hood’ part, prototyping is more about the UX/UI part.
-The goal is to cheaply build a simple experimental model of the idea to test and validate the concept before investing in the actual product.
+The goal is to build a simple, experimental model of the idea on a budget to test and validate the concept before investing in the actual product.

-Main features of a prototype:
+Main features of a prototype

-- Focused on the general idea and UX/UI parts.
+- Focused on the general idea and UX/UI parts

-- One can prototype the whole product or just part of the product.
+- One can prototype the whole product or just part of the product

-- Enables to gather early feedback.
+- Enables to gather early feedback

-- Low cost.
+- Low cost

-- Greatly reduces the risk of building unwanted products.
+- Greatly reduces the risk of building unwanted products

 Minimum Viable Product (MVP apps)